Darren Pratley: Leyton Orient

 On 9 June 2021, Pratley agreed to join League Two side Leyton Orient, signing a one-year deal with the club active from the end of his contract with Charlton.
 Having previously worked with manager Kenny Jackett at Swansea City, Pratley was appointed captain.

+Pratley's contract was extended in 2022 and on 13 May 2024, the club announced he had agreed another one-year deal.

+On 2 June 2025, the club said it would not offer the player a new contract.

 International career

 On 16 January 2009, Pratley was called up to the Jamaican squad by coach John Barnes to face Nigeria on 11 February 2009.
 Pratley qualifies for Jamaica through his grandparents but is yet to represent the Reggae Boyz after pulling out of the squad for the Nigeria friendly through injury after he broke his shoulder in a 4–1 win over Preston North End, although he did return earlier than expected from his injury.